Energy Tax Credits for Home and Vehicles: Tax Year 2025 Overview

 The Residential Clean Energy Credit works similarly to the Energy Efficient Home Improvement Credit, allowing homeowners to claim a credit of up to 30% of the cost of the following improvements to their home:

-This residential tax credit has no annual maximum or lifetime limit, so homeowners can claim the full 30% of the total cost of the improvement for 2023-2032.
-Beginning in 2033, the credit amount will be reduced to 26%, then 22% in 2034.
-Like the Energy Efficient Home tax credit, the Residential Clean Energy Credit is non-refundable.
+This residential tax credit has no annual maximum or lifetime limit, so homeowners can claim the full 30% of the total cost of the improvement for 2023 through December 31, 2025.
+The Clean Vehicle Tax Credits

 You are most likely to see the two types of clean vehicle credits in the upcoming tax season: new clean vehicles purchased in 2023 for individuals and their businesses and used clean vehicles for individual use.
 You can review these IRS articles pages for information on claiming credits on 2022 tax returns or for claiming commercial clean vehicle credits.